jasonsbarr/how-to-think-like-a-programmer/manuscript/02-simple-data.md

 The single equals sign has a different meaning that we'll cover shortly.

-There are also comparison operators with fewer equals signs, `==` and `!=`.
+JavaScript also has another set of comparison operators: `==` and `!=`.
 They only check the values, which can be coerced to different types in certain situations.
 You're going to want to use strict equality nearly every time you do an equals or not-equals check.

 #### Dividing By Zero